 4. Getting ready (one important maid of honor duties!)

 This goes without saying; you will be needed while getting ready, and it is definitely one of the important maid of honor duties.
 From the morning (or even 2-3 days before), you will be by the bride’s side.
 Keeping her organized, happy, and just spreading that good vibe all around!

-Help with ensuring meals are eaten, important details like rings and garter are remembered.
+Help with ensuring meals are eaten, and important details like rings and garter are remembered.

 This is a good time to put together an emergency kit and keep it handy with you.

 Here are some ideas for activities to do on the morning of the wedding day.